CtrlK

 Conciseness

-The CPG component breakdown diagram explains concepts Claude already knows (what AST, CFG, etc. stand for).
-The tier selection guide and comparison tables add useful context but some rows are redundant.
-The 'When to Use' tables repeat justifications across tiers.
-Overall mostly efficient but could be tightened by ~30%.
+The CPG component breakdown diagram explains concepts Claude already knows (what AST, CFG, DDG stand for).
+The tier selection guide and 'When to Use' tables have some redundancy between them.
+The anti-patterns section adds value but the overall content could be tightened by ~30%.

 2 / 3